Introduction to Classification Algorithms

 4. Random Forest

 It’s a powerful machine-learning algorithm based on the Ensemble learning approach.
 The basic building block of Random forest is the decision tree used to build predictive models.
 The work demonstration includes creating a forest of random decision trees, and the pruning process is performed by setting stopping splits from yielding a better result.
 Random forest is implemented using a technique called bagging for decision making.
 This bagging prevents overfitting of data by reducing the bias; similarly, this random can achieve better accuracy.
-A final prediction is taken by an average of many decision trees, i.e. frequent predictions.
+Finally, a final prediction is taken by an average of many decision trees, i.e. frequent predictions.
 The random forest includes many use cases like Stock market predictions, fraudulence detection, News predictions.

 - Works well in handling missing values and automatically detects an outlier.